 What to bring: comfortable shoes, wide brimmed hat, bottled water, sunscreen.
 We will be hiking approximately 2-3 miles of mountain terrain (moderate fitness level required) with spectacular views.
 Tour goes for about 2 hours.
 Daily tours available at sunrise and sunset.

-Hi!
-My name is Joseph and I'm a musician with a deep appreciation for 60s and 70s classic rock.
-I absolutely love Laurel Canyon, and have lived here for 10 years.
-As a seasoned resident, I'm excited to share everything with you from a local insider point of view, and take you on a journey back in time.
-Memories will come to life as we ascend to the top of the Hollywood Hills where I'll show you LA like you've never seen it before!
-Along the way, you'll see the former homes of legendary rock stars and hear stories about the nature and history of LA’s most mysterious and magical neighborhood.
+Greetings, friends!
+Thank you for visiting our website, and welcome to our little slice of heaven in the hills.
+As a seasoned residents of Laurel Canyon, we're excited to give you a local insider point of view, and take you on a journey back in time.
+Memories will come to life as we ascend to the summit of the Kirkwood Bowl, where you will see L.A. like you've never seen it before!
+Along the way, we'll show you the former homes of legendary rock stars, and tell stories about the nature and history of L.A.’s most magical and mythical neighborhood: Laurel Canyon.

-Jackson Browne's former home in Laurel Canyon is where he collaborated with Glen Frey on the song "Take it Easy" which became a big hit for the Eagles.
+Jackson Browne's took up residence in this home with famed artist manager and music publisher Billy James.
+Browne collaborated with neighbor Glen Frey on the song "Take it Easy" which became the debut single for the Eagles in 1972.

-John Lennon lived in Laurel Canyon during his "Lost Weekend" from 1972-1973 before recording the "Rock 'n' Roll" album produced by Phil Spector.
+John Lennon lived in Laurel Canyon during his "Lost Weekend" from 1972-1973 where he partied with the Hollywood Vampires and go into all sorts of shenanigans.

 Frank Zappa lived in this little house before he was famous and this is where he met his wife Gail.